+rai Watch

+Published by RAILFUTURE Campaigning for a bigger, better railway No 179

 Scotland shows the way

 THE RAIL WAY FORWARD: The opening of East Linton station is celebrated by ScotRail managing director Alex Hynes, back row left, with Scotland's minister for transport Fiona Hyslop and Bill Reeve, director for Rail Transport Scotland.
 Front: Four pupils from East Linton Primary School who took part in the ceremony, with head teacher Gill Gardner Picture by Tom Dickson

 Scotland is set to chalk up five successful rail station reopenings in three years

 Reston opened in 2022, Inverness Airport and East Linton in 2023, and later this year the line to Cameron Bridge and Levenmouth will also reopen

 Report and pictures: Page 3

+'''

+IMPORTANT PASSENGER ANNOUNCEMENT:

+The Next Train from LEVEN

+to EDINBURGH

+(and Other Destinations),

+Calling at CAMERON BRIDGE, is

+Spring 2026

+'''

 Railwatch contents

 - 3 Scottish rails return

-- 4 Tickets not very pleasing Beeching and Marples
+- Tickets not very pleasing Beeching and Marples

-- 5 East Midlands Matlock-Buxton
+- East Midlands Matlock-Buxton

-- 6 East West Rail and HS2 Yorkshire
+- East West Rail and HS2 Yorkshire

-- 7 Electrification facts Railways from the Air
+- Electrification facts Railways from the Air

 - 8-9 Your views

-- 10 Wessex
+- 10 Wessex Cvmru/Wales

-Cymru/Wales

 - 11 Stockport: End to neglect

 - 12-13 Time to invest wisely

 - 14 Quick wins

 - 15 Hope Valley line upgrade?

 - 16 North West

 - 17 Access new stations and trains West Midlands

 - 18 East Anglia Severnside

 - 19 Devon and Cornwall

 - 20 TransPennine upgrade

 - 21 North East Thames Valley

-- 22 Alba/Scotland London & South East
+- 22 Alba/Scotland

-- 23 Chair's column: Chris Page
+- London & South East 23 Chair's column: Chris Page

 - 24 Rail freight loads of delay

-Railfuture takes campaign to the Senedd

-By Peter Kingsbury
+Railfuture takes campaign to the Senedd By Peter Kingsbury

 I was invited to provide evidence to a committee of the Senedd (Welsh Parliament) in November, on behalf of Railfuture Wales.

 The climate change, environment and infrastructure committee is investigating the work of Transport for Wales in rail delivery and performance.

-Transport for Wales now has direct responsibility for its subsidiary train operating company, Transport for Wales Rail.
+Transport for Wales now has direct responsibility for its subsidiary train operating company, Transport for Wales

 Also giving evidence were David Beer of Transport Focus and Jools Townsend of the Community Rail Network.

-The three of us were asked to comment on a wide range of topics.
+The three of us were asked to comment on a wide range of topics

 In a statement before the hearing, Railfuture Wales said: "TfW Rail's performance since the majority of passengers returned to rail post Covid has been poor in terms of cancellations and punctuality.

 "However, TfW Rail has done more to restore services suspended as a result of Covid than many operators in England, and is now providing services which have not been operated in recent times, for example, Ebbw Vale to Newport.
 The poor quality of timetable-related performance